pyapp-org/pae.redis/README.rst

 This extension provides a `Redis` client factory to allow configuration to be configured via pyApp settings.

 The extension also provides checks to confirm the settings are correct and that the application is able to connect to the redis instance.

+It is strongly recommended to install the `hiredis` companion package to improve the performance of the redis client.

 Installation
 ============